The Na Pali Coast

 Today, people still come from all over the world to hike to Kalalau Valley, but they are only allowed to stay for five nights.
 The trail that leads to the valley, commonly referred to as “The Kalalau Trail”, begins at Ke’e Beach and traverses five valleys before ending at Kalalau Beach.
 It is a spectacular way to see the “accessible” part of Na Pali Coast, but this adventure is not for the faint of heart; in 2008, Backpacker Magazine listed the Kalalau trail as one of America’s 10 Most Dangerous Hikes.

-All of the valleys, beaches, caves and waterfalls between Kalalau Beach and Polihale State Park are inaccessible by land, which is why boating is the preferred method for viewing the coastline.
-Na Pali Coast boasts an incredible array of marine life.
-Dolphins, turtles, and tropical fish are seen on a daily basis.
-Monk seals, rays, or whales often make an exciting appearance.
+All of the valleys, beaches, caves and waterfalls between Kalalau Beach and Polihale State Park are inaccessible by land, which is why boating has become the preferred method for viewing the coastline.